 The game continues until someone meets the conditions of the current Goal.
 That player wins instantly, no matter whose turn it is!
+(If a tie, the game continues until one winner emerges.)

 If the Draw pile runs out, shuffle the Discard pile, turn it over to make a new Draw pile, and keep playing.